-A common issue in spiritual practice is our expectations.
+A common issue in spiritual practice is unreasonable or inaccurate expectations.
 When we set expectations for our spiritual practice, we create roadblocks.
-We also miss other significant eureka occurrences because we are bound by our expectations.
+We also miss other significant eureka occurrences because our expectations blind our experience.

 Learn to Explore Without an Agenda

-An excellent teacher manages your expectations.
-They refrain from providing examples of what to expect.
-This is because expectations can cause roadblocks.
-You distort your own experience looking for an example.
-A wise teacher gives detailed instruction but doesn’t lead you with what to expect.
-Then, they ask a lot of questions about your practice.
-For that reason, learning to practice and explore without an agenda is important.
+An excellent teacher refrains from giving you examples of what you may encounter.
+They understand expectations can cause roadblocks.
+Expectations distort your perceptions of experience.
+A wise teacher will instruct the processes but doesn’t tell you what to expect.
+Then, they ask a lot of questions about your practice because they know everyone is different.
+For that reason, learning to practice and explore without an agenda is essential.

-It starts with a healthy skeptical and positive mindset.
-Whatever you do simply approach with a beginner’s attitude.
-Give it your attention, follow the process.
-This is the mindset for expecting the unexpected.
+It starts with a healthy skeptical mindset.
+Whatever you do, approach it with a beginner’s perspective.
+Give it your attention; follow the process.
+It’s the mindset for expecting the unexpected.

 Guess what?
-You are probably missing most of the significant aspects of your growth.
-That is unless you are using a spiritual journal.
-This is a simple but effective device that will help you see incremental growth, spot trends, and roadblocks.
+You are probably missing most of your growth’s significant aspects unless you are using a spiritual journal.
+A handwritten journal is a simple but effective device that will help you see incremental growth, spot trends, and roadblocks.
 A spiritual journal is the first tool for your spiritual toolbox.
-You’ll create several and they will come in handy.
+You’ll create several, and they will come in handy.

 If you use a spiritual journal, it will open your eyes to the subtle eureka occurrences of incremental growth.
-We all long for those mind-blowing jumps of awakening.
-But, most of the time it is a gradual process.
+We all long for those mind-blowing jumps of awakening, but it is a gradual process most of the time.
 Learn to explore without an agenda or expectations.
-Use a spiritual journal and you’ll set a solid foundation for your practice.
+Use a spiritual journal, and you’ll set a solid foundation for your practice.

 Expecting the Unexpected

-Practicing without an agenda doesn’t mean you shouldn’t have goals.
-Everyone should have goals for their spiritual path.
+Practicing without expectations doesn’t mean you shouldn’t have goals.
+Everyone should have plans for their spiritual path.
 For example, developing a well-rounded practice is a goal we hope everyone will adopt.
-Perhaps the Enneagram Personality Profile is something you want to learn about.
+Perhaps the Enneagram Personality Profile is something you want to learn.
 So, a goal would be to read books by three different authors on the subject by the end of the year.

-Or, maybe you want to learn Japa meditation so you set a goal to research possible teachers.
-Maybe topics like the virtues of the spirit or spiritual gifts are of interest.
-In this case, you make lists of potential sources.
+Maybe you want to learn Japa meditation, so you set a goal to research possible teachers.
+Perhaps topics like the virtues of the spirit or spiritual gifts are of interest.
+Here, you make lists of potential sources.
 Finding your personal truth may be among the primary purposes of your practice.
 So, you research the viable ways you can reach this long-term goal.

-Use your intellect and intuition as your guides to develop your own path.
+Use your intellect and intuition as your guides to develop a path of your own design.
 Explore this opportunity we call life.
 It’s all about awakening and developing our potential.
-Creating your path is essential.
-Be open to new ideas and happy accidents, expecting the unexpected is the mindset of the explorer.
+Be open to new ideas and happy accidents; expecting the unexpected is the explorer’s mindset.

 Consciousness Development Tools

 Above all, learn to explore without an agenda.
 Anxiety will keep you from finding what you desire.
-So, allow your practice to be easy and effortless.
-Use a spiritual journal and explore always expecting the unexpected.
+So, allow your practice to be effortless.
+Use a spiritual journal and research, always expecting the unexpected.